atulk441/A-Pipeline-for-Analysis-of-scRNA-Sequence-Data/README.md

 • This whole pipeline’s outcome showcases the effectiveness of approach in handling high dimensional scRNA-sequence datasets for further insights. <br>

 ## Dataset:
-Dataset used for this can be found here: https://figshare.com/ndownloader/files/40016014
+Dataset used for this research, can be found here: https://figshare.com/ndownloader/files/40016014

 To learn more about the results and discussion, please refer "A Pipeline for Analysis of scRNA-Sequence Data.pdf" file in the root directory.